 Moving goods and people over the water on marine vessels, like any means of transportation, consumes energy and fuel.
-The efficiency of marine vessels can be considered in a number of possible ways often depending on one's perspective.
+The efficiency of marine vessels can be considered in several ways, often depending on one's perspective.
 The vessel operator may measure efficiency in terms of specific fuel oil consumption (SFC), which is the amount of fuel the vessel consumes at a given speed, draft, and required power condition.
 The fleet manager may measure efficiency as fuel consumption per ton-mile per year.
-The international community now favors energy efficiency in terms of carbon emissions per transport work (unit of economic output), also known as carbon intensity.
+The international community might define energy efficiency in terms of carbon emissions per transport work (unit of economic output), also known as carbon intensity.
 Each of these efficiency definitions are legitimate and appropriate for the application.

-Generally, all methods are trying to determine 'how much net work/energy I get out for how much fuel/electricity I use.'
-There are many opportunities to improve efficiency and decarbonize vessels.
+Generally, all methods are trying to determine how much net work/energy produced for how much fuel/electricity used.
+There are many opportunities to improve the efficiency of marine vessels.
 This can happen by reducing energy wasted on the vessel propulsion system, improving the flow of electricity to various onboard demands, or switching to a fuel and consumers with an reduced lifecycle carbon emissions.
 These approaches are all explored in this guide.